 The value corresponding to property no:5 is the principle for the storage integration object.
 Copy the corresponding property value and save it for later use.

-→ Now, navigate to the IAM section in the gcp console and select Roles from the left side scroll bar (highlighted in yellow).
-Roles in GCP are a set of privileges which can be attached to a user or service account.
-We need to create a role that has necessary permissions to access the gcp bucket.
+→ Now, navigate to the IAM section in the GCP console and select Roles from the left side scroll bar (highlighted in yellow).
+Roles in GCP are a set of privileges that can be attached to a user or service account.
+We need to create a role that has the necessary permissions to access the GCP bucket.

-Click on Roles and click on create role as shown below:
+Click on Roles and click on create a role as shown below:

 Fill in the necessary details like role name etc. In the add permissions section, shown below: